george0st/qgate-sln-mlrun/docs/redis.md

 2. Run new container
-   - create container with name 'mlrun-redis', use image redis:7.2 and open ports 6379:6379
+   - create container with name 'mlrun-redis', use image 'redis:7.2' and open ports 6379:6379
      - `docker run --name mlrun-redis -p 6379:6379 -d redis:7.2`
-   - or create container with name 'mlrun-redis', use image redis:latest and open ports 6379:6379
+   - or create container with name 'mlrun-redis', use image 'redis:latest' and open ports 6379:6379
      - `docker run --name mlrun-redis -p 6379:6379 -d redis:latest`

 ## 3. Use Redis for tests